Are you eligible for an Alberta Public Works Claim? Have you provided work to a Government of Alberta Project and not been paid?

 - Typically, once a PWC is advanced, the property owner will stop payment to the general contractor or deduct the claim amount from the next progress draw.

-- The Alberta Government can make direct payments to the subcontractors or suppliers.
+- The Alberta Government can make direct payments to subcontractors or suppliers.

-- While the Alberta Government resolves payment issues, they will prioritize Public work Claims over builders’ liens.
+- While the Alberta Government resolves payment issues, they will prioritize Public Works Claims over builders’ liens.

 When a PWC Cannot be Used

-- A Public Works Claim can be a useful tool to recover funds owed for work, materials or services that you provide to an Alberta Public Works project.
+- An Alberta Public Works Claim can be a useful tool to recover funds owed for work, materials or services that you provide to an Alberta Public Works project.